Florida Debt Collection Laws

 Hiding Assets from Creditors

 Asset protection does not involve hiding assets from judgment collection.
-People facing the collection of a judgment against them or their business should resist the urge to hide or misrepresent their assets during the creditor’s asset discovery procedures.
+People facing the collection of a judgment should resist the urge to hide or misrepresent their assets during the creditor’s asset discovery procedures.
 Most of the information a debtor provides a judgment creditor during discovery in aid of execution must be certified as true under oath.

 Hiding assets, misrepresenting asset values, and lying about prior transfers of assets amounts to perjury.
 Perjury is not only a crime, but once discovered, it severely diminishes the debtor’s credibility before the judge.
 Judges tend to rule against any party who has previously lied to the court or the adverse party.